South Waikato National Grid Connection

 Great connections take time

-Electricity infrastructure construction company Northpower has been selected to build the connection.
+Electricity infrastructure construction company Northpower was selected to build the connection.

-Kevin Porteous, Northpower’s Contracting Business Development Manager says the team is up for the challenge.
+Kevin Porteous, Northpower’s Contracting Business Development Manager says the team were up for the challenge.

-“Northpower are very pleased to be supporting Powerco in the construction of this project and the electricity supply benefits it will provide to the South Waikato community,” he says.
+“Northpower were very pleased to be supporting Powerco in the construction of this project and the electricity supply benefits it provides to the South Waikato community,” he says.

-“We have a great working relationship with Powerco and it’s rewarding to have reached the construction phase for this project.
-Our specialist teams are pleased to have the opportunity to deliver the project along with the support of our contractors.
-Many of our staff and contractors live or have connections in the region so this is a great project for them to be involved with.
-We have a solid programme of work over the coming 14 months to deliver the project safely and on time for Powerco’s customers in the South Waikato.”
+“We have a great working relationship with Powerco and it was rewarding to reach the construction phase for this project.
+Our specialist teams were pleased to have the opportunity to deliver the project along with the support of our contractors.
+Many of our staff and contractors live or have connections in the region so this was a great project for them to be involved with.”

 We also recently visited Putāruru Primary School to donate 30 laptops for tamariki to use.